Huotes/CommitMaker/README.md

 Chuck Norris can install iTunes without installing Quicktime.

 Mac users swear by their Mac and PC users swear at their PC.

+Chuck Norris solved the Travelling Salesman problem in O(1) time.
+Here's the pseudo-code: Break salesman into N pieces.
+Kick each piece to a different city.